susil-bot/luxgen-core/docs/CURSOR_REVIEW_BOT_SETUP.md

-# 🤖 Cursor Code Review Bot Setup Guide
+# 🤖 Code Quality Review Bot Setup Guide

-This guide explains how to set up and configure the Cursor AI code review bot for the LuxGen backend project.
+This guide explains how to set up and configure the automated code quality review bot for the LuxGen backend project.

 ## 📋 **Overview**

-The Cursor Code Review Bot provides automated code reviews using AI to analyze:
+The Code Quality Review Bot provides automated code reviews using built-in tools to analyze:
 - ✅ Code quality and best practices
 - ✅ Security vulnerabilities
 - ✅ Performance optimizations